umayrh/gradle-plugin-r/README.md

 ````
 plugins {
-    id "com.umayrh.rplugin" version "0.2"
+    id "com.umayrh.rplugin" version "0.3.0"
 }
 ````

 ## Plugin Development Notes

-If you add to or modify the code under `plugin` dirctory, then you can recompile, re-test, and re-package by running (inside `plugin` dir)
+If you add to or modify the code under `plugin` directory, then you can recompile, re-test, and re-package by running (inside `plugin` dir)

 `gradle build uploadArchives`